thegreekjester/optimizely-api/README.md

 # To send the payload, set the send_events parameter to True in the constuct_payload method
 customer_data.construct_payload(column_mapping=column_mapping, send_events=True)

-# Convert datetimes into timestamps in milliseconds (if customer times are of datetime type)
+# Convert datetimes into timestamps in milliseconds (if user timestamp data is of datetime type)
 customer_data.construct_payload(column_mapping=column_mapping, convert_to_timestamps=True)

 # Generate uuids for each event in the payload